orthanc-mirrors/orthanc-book/Sphinx/source/plugins/education.rst

 defined by the following parameters:

-* The **list of instructors** specifies the standard users who are permitted to change the project configuration and review its stored images, including before the project is published to learners.
+* The **list of instructors** specifies the standard users who are permitted to change the project configuration and to review its stored images before the project is published to the learners.

 * The **list of learners** specifies which standard users are allowed to view the medical images in the collection.
 In standalone mode,